Standard Report: Tetrad Test Results

 Difference Test

 1. Chance.
-Probability of panelists correctly selecting the odd sample by chance.
+Probability of panelists correctly sorting the sample properly by chance.

 2. N. Total number of evaluations included in the report.